almovidhussaini/babylonclone/x/btcstaking/README.md

 message EventFinalityProviderCreated {
   // btc_pk_hex is the hex string of Bitcoin secp256k1 PK of this finality provider string btc_pk_hex = 1;
-  // addr is the ybtc address to receive commission from delegations. string addr = 2;
+  // addr is the babylon address to receive commission from delegations. string addr = 2;
   // commission defines the commission rate of the finality provider in decimals. string commission = 3;